pythonai211225-rgb/08_02_2026/hw.md

-# Python – Lists & Strings Exercises (with Solutions)
+# Python – Lists & Strings Exercises

 Solve at least **one** question (recommended to try more) using **Python code**